Koha-Community/kohadocs/source/02_administration.rst

    it's set to Don't include then Koha will ignore all manual invoice charges when figuring out if the patron owes too much money to checkout additional materials.

+.. _marklostitemsasreturned-label:

+MarkLostItemsAsReturned
+''''''''''''''''''''''''''''''''''''''''''''''''''''

+Default: Mark

+Asks: \_\_\_ items as returned when flagged as lost.

+Values:

+-  Do not mark

+-  Mark

+Description:

+-  This preference lets you decide if an item marked as lost is automatically returned from the user's file or not.

 .. _maxoutstanding-label: